A recent project in Ireland demonstrates how road asset performance demarcation surveys – and their evaluation – can be made more efficient

 The RetroTek-M retroreflectometer attaches to the front of a vehicle.
 Its cameras can sense the full lane width, which is illuminated by projected LED light in a geometry that conforms to CEN EN 1436 and ASTM E1710.

 Machine vision software is used to locate road assets in the field-of-view.
 This data is combined with GPS for accurate positioning.
-Precision driving close to road markings and markers (studs) is not necessary.
+Precision driving close to road markings and reflective pavement markings (RPMs) / road studs is not necessary.

 Repeatability and reproducibility of results form a key pillar of RetroTek technology.
 Independent certification by StrAus-Zert, test certificate No 0913-2015-02, demonstrated that RetroTek-M achieves similar, if not better, performance than leading handheld retroreflectometers.

 The RetroTek technology, along with the MultiView mapping and video analysis software, allows TII to manage its maintenance funding and ensure that road maintenance contracts are conforming to the contract retroreflectivity (nightvisibility) specifications.

 The data results, including mapping and video information, are stored securely for analysis and shared over the internet with other maintenance engineers and contractors.
 As the surveys were completed in the spring/summer, this enabled TII to plan maintenance schedules early, at the beginning of the road marking season – giving plenty of time to complete the task.